nael-fridhi/csv-to-parquet-aws/README.md

 # AWS S3 & Lambda CSV to Parquet using Golang and Spark Scala

-This repository contains sample of converting  a file which is putted into AWS S3 bucket from Csv to Parquet.
+This repository contains sample of converting a CSV file which is uploaded into AWS S3 bucket to Parquet format.

 The upload of a CSV file into S3 bucket will trigger a lambda function to convert this object into parquet and then write the result to another prefix in the bucket as shown in the image below.

 ![Csv To Parquet AWS Architecture](./data/csv_to_parquet_aws_simple_architecture.jpg)

 We have implemented this feature using two different programming language.